medcomdk/dk-medcom-messaging/input/pagecontent/index.md

 This Implementation Guide (IG) is provided by MedCom to describe the use of FHIR &reg;&copy; in message based exchange of data in Danish healthcare.

-The IG contains profiles, which defines a general messaging model for MedCom messages, like HospitalNotification, CareCommunication and Acknowledgement.
+The IG contains profiles which are used to define a general messaging model for MedCom messages, like [HospitalNotification](https://build.fhir.org/ig/medcomdk/dk-medcom-hospitalnotification/), [CareCommunication](https://build.fhir.org/ig/medcomdk/dk-medcom-carecommunication/) and [Acknowledgement](https://build.fhir.org/ig/medcomdk/dk-medcom-acknowledgement/).

-__Note:__ Be aware that entries in a message in general are unordered.
-Recipients of a message can therefore not assume any sequences of elements.

 #### General Messaging Model

 The figure below illustrates a general messaging model, which all MedCom messages will comply to.
 The general messaging profiles are all prefixed "MedComMessaging".
-Besides the profiles on the figure, a MedCom message will also include some MedComCore profiles and profiles made to support a specific use case.
-All together the constitutes the actual content of the messages.
+Beside the profiles on the figure, a MedCom message will also include some MedComCore profiles and profiles made to support a specific use case.
+All together they constitutes the actual content of the messages.
 The following sections describe the overall purpose of each messaging profile.

 <img alt="Shows the general MedCom messaging model.
 Each message must at least contain the following resources: Bundle, MessageHeader, Organization and Provenance." src="./MessagingModel.png" style="float:none; display:block; margin-left:auto; margin-right:auto;" />

 ##### MedComMessagingMessage

 A Bundle resource defined to be of the type 'message'.
 All profiles included in a message shall be referenced from the entry element in the MedComMessagingMessage profile, with a MessageHeader as the first resource.

+__Note:__ Be aware that entries in a message in general are unordered.
+Recipients of a message can therefore not assume any sequences of elements.

 ##### MedComMessagingMessageHeader